djaysan/StockMix-better-APP-icons/README.md

 Note:
 I couldn't change the icons for stock apps: fnkey, monnlight, mediaplayer, usb storage, sd formatter - i made the icons but i just don't know where to place them...
 If you know, get in touch with me.

+All credits where it's due! if you feel i forgot to mention your work. please dm me.